Call now in confidence immediate help & advice 24/7

 Make sure that you choose the perfect rehab centre in Cardiff for your unique needs by calling our expert team on 0800 088 66 86

-What Therapies Are Available at Drug and Alcohol Rehab in Cardiff?
+What Therapies Are Available at Drug and Alcohol Rehab in Cardiff and near Cardiff?

-Image above: Group therapy at a rehab in Cardiff
+Group therapy for alcohol addiction at a drug rehab and alcohol rehab in Cardiff or near Cardiff

 The National Institute for Health and Care Excellence has created strict guidelines to regulate all medical practitioners’ treatments.

-This allows rehabs to treat you with research-led psychiatry, and offer leading psychiatric treatment.
+This allows drug and alcohol rehab clinics to treat you with research-led psychiatry and offer leading psychiatric treatment.

 At drug and alcohol rehab in Cardiff, there is a myriad of therapies available for patients to undergo.
 These evidence-based treatments vary from communication-based therapies, to holistic therapies, relapse prevention planning techniques, and more.

-Talking therapies include but aren’t limited to Cognitive Behavioural Therapy, Dialectical Behaviour Therapy, Group Therapy, Individual Therapy, Family Therapy, and Motivational Enhancement Therapy.
+Talking therapies include but aren’t limited to Cognitive Behavioural Therapy, Dialectical Behavioural Therapy, Group Therapy, Individual Therapy, Family Therapy, and Motivational Enhancement Therapy.

 Cognitive Behavioural Therapy and Dialectical Behavioural Therapy can also act as a form of relapse prevention planning.
 Both are implemented to help the patient reconfigure any negative behavioural traits that they may have which can exacerbate addiction.